step-security/harden-runner/README.md

 ---
 ## Getting Started

 This guide walks you through the steps to set up and use Harden-Runner in your CI/CD workflows.
+For more details, refer to the [official documentation](https://docs.stepsecurity.io/harden-runner).

 ### **Step 1: Add Harden-Runner to Your Workflow**